SidG13/miscellaneous_code/README.md

 # miscellaneous_code

-Some code solving Rosalind problems, latex practice and a standalone script.
+Some code solving Rosalind problems, LaTeX practice and a standalone script.